aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 For the index parameters, when the index is greater than or equal to 0, it specifies an index from the beginning with 0 being the first element.
 When the index is less than 0, it specifies an index from the end with -1 being the last element.

 Also, note that characterIndex currently can only specify 0 to move to the beginning of the cell or -1 to move to the end of the cell.
-The following code example demonstrates how to move a cursor position to the specified table cell.
+The following code example shows how to move a cursor position to the specified table cell.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToTableCell/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToTableCell-1.java" >}}